MariaOskarsdottir/MultilayerCreditScoring/README.md

 ### Output Formatting

-The ```formattedRanks``` method allows you to get the rankings with appropriate node labels in a dictionary format: x
+The ```formattedRanks``` method allows getting the rankings with appropriate node labels in a dictionary format: x

 ```eigs (ndarray)```: corresponding eigenvector to format